 2. What the data show

 The within-runner framework is unambiguous: Boston +101s, NYC +78s, London +31s, Tokyo +21s, Chicago +11s, Berlin (baseline).
-The Boston vs NYC gap is statistically clean — their CIs do not overlap.
+The Boston vs NYC gap is statistically clean.
+Their CIs do not overlap.

 3. The headline: Course Difficulty Index